johnkerl/miller/docs6b/docs/data-diving-examples.md

 ## Color/shape data

-The `colored-shapes.dkvp <https://github.com/johnkerl/miller/blob/master/docs/data/colored-shapes.dkvp>`_ file is some sample data produced by the `mkdat2 <data/mkdat2>`_ script.
+The [data/colored-shapes.dkvp](data/colored-shapes.dkvp) file is some sample data produced by the [mkdat2](data/mkdat2) script.
 The idea is:

 * Produce some data with known distributions and correlations, and verify that Miller recovers those properties empirically.
 * Each record is labeled with one of a few colors and one of a few shapes.